sasasaiki/mttask_pages/docs/prapori.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

+## Google User Data Handling

+### Types of Data Accessed
+This application accesses the following Google user data to provide our services:
+- Google Calendar event information (including event titles, dates and times, descriptions etc.)

+### Purpose of Data Use
+The Google Calendar event information we collect is used solely for the following purposes:
+- Providing task creation and management features within the app

+### Data Storage
+- Google Calendar data collected by the app is stored in cloud services such as Firebase to provide our services
+- Data is retained until the user deletes their account or requests data deletion
+- Users can delete their data from within the app at any time

+### Data Sharing
+We do not share, sell, or rent Google user data obtained through our application to third parties, except in the following cases:
+- When we have the user's explicit consent
+- When disclosure is required by law

+### Data Security
+We implement industry-standard security measures to protect your data from unauthorized access, alteration, and disclosure.

+### Limited Use of Data
+This application's use of information received from Google APIs adheres to the Google API Services User Data Policy (https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

+### User Rights
+Users may exercise the following rights at any time:
+- Revoke the app's access permissions through Google Account settings
+- Delete stored data from within the app
+- Contact us regarding data usage

 **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.